lekromOG/znanylekarz/README.md

 - **Responsive Design:** Works on desktop and mobile devices.
 - **User Authentication:** Role-based navigation for patients, doctors, and admins.
 - **Filtering:** Apply filters to search results.
+- **Doctor Reviews:** Patients can leave reviews and ratings for doctors.
+- **Favorites Management:** Users can add doctors to their favorites list.
+- **Admin Panel:** Manage users and doctors with an admin interface.
 - **Modern UI:** Built with custom CSS and Bootstrap.
 - **Mock Data Generation:** Easily generate mock users for development.